 Juice WRLD is being sued by Yellowcard.

-Lately though, I’m noticing that litigators are putting at least as much energy into establishing their access argument.
-And yes, access is necessary, but everything can’t be prioritized, else nothing’s prioritized, and substantial similarity should be the priority, right?!
-Maybe it depends.
+Lately however I’m noticing that litigators are putting at least as much energy into establishing their access argument.
+And sure, access is necessary, but everything can’t be prioritized, else nothing’s prioritized, and substantial similarity should be the priority, right?!
+I dunno.
 Do you wanna be right more than you want to win?
-Blurred Lines, Stairway To Heaven, and Dark Horse — probably the three biggest infringement cases of the past few years — have collectively got me rethinking how this game is perhaps most rationally played; maybe access should be the priority.
+I have to say Blurred Lines, Stairway To Heaven, and Dark Horse — probably the three biggest infringement cases of the past few years — have collectively got me rethinking how this game is perhaps most rationally played; maybe access should be the priority.
 And now I’m looking at the complaint filed in a new action involving Juice WRLD’s Lucid Dreams and I’m seeing rationality.

 Backtracking for a minute: copyright infringement, we’ve said many times before, is a bit of a three-legged stool.
 The most obvious leg is of course “similarity” — where one song just sounds too much like another to be a coincidence.
 The next leg involves “originality” — the earlier and supposedly infringed work needs to be original enough itself to deserve copyright protection in the first place.
 The third leg is “access” — the accused infringer needs to have been exposed to the earlier work somehow, else how could they have copied it?

-You need all three stool legs, ostensibly, to make a case for infringement.
+You need all three stool legs, ostensibly at least, to make a case for infringement.

 I found myself annoyed during the Katy Perry “Dark Horse” case when so much was made about Joyful Noise’s Youtube views and the debate over whether 100,000 views is really a lot or just sounds like a lot, and around how many views you need before it’s plausible or probable that Perry had access?
-The best answer was, “Who cares?”
-This musicologist believes the handful of notes in question aren’t original enough to be protectable!”
-But, we discussed at length Katy Perry’s being a Christian music fan, or at least a former Christian music fan.
+I was annoyed because the best answer was, “Who cares?
+The handful of notes in question aren’t original enough to be protectable!”
+But, nevertheless we discussed at ridiculous length Katy Perry’s being a Christian music fan, or at least a former Christian music fan.
 Joyful Noise was a Christian song, successful in that circle, so Perry, if still listening to Christian music sometimes, sorta maybe would’ve heard it?
-And again the answer might’ve been, “Who cares?
-I’m pretty sure she didn’t write the notes in question anyway.
+And again the answer probably should’ve been, “Who cares?
+Did she write the notes in question anyway.
 They were probably brought to her as an already a produced beat.”

 As for the Stairway To Heaven case, anyone paying attention to that one knows that on a few occasions forty years ago Led Zeppelin was sharing stages with the band, Spirit, and also that Jimmy Page has an enormous record collection which includes the Spirit album on which the Stairway soundalike, “Taurus,” appears.
 Also forty years ago, Page was interviewed and said something like, “Spirit is a band I really love.”
 All of this was exhaustively pursued in court.
 In fact, according to Rolling Stone’s account of the court proceedings, the first two hours were spent on implications of “access” before there was anything related to musical “similarity.”
 Indeed, one of the main reasons the original verdict of no infringement was set aside on appeal was on a related technicality; that the jury was not allowed to see Jimmy Page’s face as he listened to Taurus through headphones.
 The appellate court reasoned that the jury might have witnessed an “ah-ha” expression of recognition on his face, and that, maybe, that would turn the tide of the access argument.